mirceaulinic/mirceaulinic.github.io/_posts/2016-12-01-configuration-management-with-salt-and-napalm.md

         True
 ```

 Which applies the config, retrieves the diff and discards - in this case the field ```comment``` will notify the user about that.
+If you need to preserve the changes without committing, the option ```commmit=False``` has to be set.

-For more complex configuration changes, the static configuration can be stored in a file and call specifying the **absolute** path.
+For more configuration changes, the static configuration can be stored in a file and call specifying the **absolute** path.

 Say we have the following static file: